wavefrontHQ/docs/pages/doc/2017_16_release_notes.md

 summary: Learn about new and updated features in the Wavefront 2017-16 release.
 ---

-The Wavefront 2017-16 release provides a number of UI enhancements to improve searchability in dashboards.
-The AWS cloud integrations have been expanded with new metrics and source, event, and point tags.
+The Wavefront 2017-16 release provides a number of UI enhancements to improve searchability of metrics and sources in dashboards.
+All AWS cloud integration types have been significantly expanded, with many new metrics, new source, event, and point tags, and a metric fetch rate configuration option.
 Webhooks have been enhanced to better handle large notification payloads and added alert tags.

 - **Release numbering** - The release numbering scheme has changed from **X.Y** to **YYYY-WW** and reflects a shift to a continuous delivery release model.
 The **WW** component of the release number is the week when development on the set of features delivered in the release was completed.
-The release number displays in the footer of the Wavefront UI.
 - **Dashboards**
   - The All Dashboards page now supports searching for metrics and sources, including expanding wildcard references to the full set (e.g. `cpu.*`).
 When you type a string, matching metrics and sources display in a Metrics and Sources groups respectively.
 For example: